ivan-hc/AppMan/README.md

 ***This repository is what remains of the transition***.

+*All the work is done at https://github.com/ivan-hc/AM, and **dozens of users have contributed to improving this program.***

+*Despite this, **there are still blogs and videos referencing this repository**, **which**, as I mentioned at the beginning, **is secondary to "AM"**.
+This doesn't do justice to the dozens of developers who have decided not only to contribute, but also to participate in the cause: making AppImages great, providing them with sandboxing, centralization, and ease of installation and updating.*

+*In a world where the most starred projects are the most visible, AppMan is a step backwards from the reality that "AM" has managed to become.*

+*It's therefore important to distinguish between "AM" and AppMan in terms of projects:*
+- *"ivan-hc/AM" is **the main project**, from which all the community work comes.*
+- *"ivan-hc/AppMan" is **merely a guide maintained by me**, as a single user, given **the insistence of many people on linking to this repository instead of the other** (and what they do is wrong).*

+***I want to emphasize these aspects, out of infinite respect for [my contributors to the AM repository](https://github.com/ivan-hc/AM/graphs/contributors), who deserve due recognition.
+And there are many of us.***

+*PS: I know the dual existence of these repositories is confusing, and it's worth clarifying why I continue to maintain both.
+I thank everyone who fell in love with AppMan, but precisely because AppMan is what it is today, let's give due credit to "[AM](https://github.com/ivan-hc/AM)," which embodies the work and passion of dozens of other developers.
+I don't want the small number of contributors to this repository to mislead others into thinking that all the work is done by one or two people at most.*

+***If you read this paragraph and enjoyed my speech, please consider giving "[AM](https://github.com/ivan-hc/AM)" a ⭐.
+Thank you.***

 ------------------------------------------------------------------------
 # How to install "AppMan"?
 *To install "AppMan" you must first install the "core" dependencies from your package manager:*